raphael-proust/OGL-SRD5/pages/10.gameplay/default.10.md

 #### Food

-A character needs one pound of food per day and can make food last longer by subsisting on half rations.
-Eating half a pound of food in a day counts as half a day without food.
+A character needs 0.5kg of food per day and can make food last longer by subsisting on half rations.
+Eating 0.25kg of food in a day counts as half a day without food.

 A character can go without food for a number of days equal to 3 + his or her Constitution modifier (minimum 1).
 At the end of each day beyond that limit, a character automatically suffers one level of exhaustion.